Hanabi-Live/hanabi-live/docs/FEATURES.md

 List of Features
 ================

 The server was originally an attempt to emulate the [Keldon Hanabi server](http://keldon.net/hanabi/) and was written in Node.js.
 Since then, it has been completely rewritten in Go.
-This page mainly shows the differences between Hanabi.live and Keldon's site.

 <br />